lazy-ass-devs/sample-service-1/readme.md

     Check the [**app/Console/Commands/EventListener.php**, **app/Console/Kernel.php**] files for the implementation.

-- Create Projector and add it into ProjectorProvider 1.)
+- Create Projector and add it into ProjectorProvider.

+  1.)
 First create projector class and put it in **app\Projectors\Projector**     directory
   ```php
     namespace App\Projectors\Projector;